JozefPlata/backup-annotator-tool/README.md

 ### About:

-This is a tool that saves actions when browsing a website.
-Can be used to train models to use websites.
+This is a tool that generates data (click actions, screenshots) when browsing a website.

 ### Requirements: